samwarnick/catan/README.md

 Run your client using `ant our-client`.

 ## JSON
-There are example JSON files under the 'sample' folder.
+There are example JSON files under the [sample](../sample) folder.
 These are examples of the JSON objects used to make requests to the server, and to return the game state (i.e., client model) to the client.
 You can also see the syntax for the server's JSON inputs and outputs on the server's Swagger page,